techiediaries/efficientcoder2/_posts/posts/2022-07-23-comments-json-python.md

 But he also stated that you can use external or built-in tools to pre-parse JSON files and remove any comments before the actual parsing takes place.

-In this short article, we'll see how you can remove comments from JSON files using Python code.
+In this short article we'll see how you can remove comments from JSON files using Python code.

 ## How to Read JSON Files with Python